bartvanhalder/owlin-apidocs/README.md

 import json, requests   # if you don't have requests installed, "pip install requests" will do
 ```

-it is also assumed that you have declared the base_url variable declared as follows,
+it is also assumed that you have declared the `base_url` variable declared as follows:

 ```python
 base_url = "http://jsapi.devstar.owlin.com"